roryp/Generative-AI-for-beginners-java/04-PracticalSamples/foundrylocal/README.md

 - **ChatCompletionCreateParams**: Configures the AI request
   - `model`: Specifies which AI model to use (must match the exact ID from `foundry model list`)
   - `addUserMessage`: Adds your message to the conversation
-  - `maxTokens`: Limits how long the response can be (saves resources)
+  - `maxCompletionTokens`: Limits how long the response can be (saves resources)
   - `temperature`: Controls randomness (0.0 = deterministic, 1.0 = creative)
 - **API Call**: Sends the request to Foundry Local
 - **Response Handling**: Extracts the AI's text response safely